top of page

 The biggest barriers to securing your first skilled role often include lack of experience, intense job market competition, graduate oversaturation and uncertainty about which roles suit your strengths and interests.
 Many entry-level jobs still require experience, making internships, volunteering or freelancing key ways to stand out.
 Additionally, oversaturated industries mean that building in-demand skills, networking and tailoring applications are essential to avoid getting lost in a crowded job pool.
 Good opportunities don't just land at our feet, you need to build a plan to follow to ensure you are doing the right things to stand out from the crowd and get ahead of your peers.

 Some fields are highly competitive, making it harder for graduates to secure work due to the high volume of competition.
-Many graduates are finding it challenging to get through to the interview stages and a high proportion are having to accept lower-skilled roles, often outside their interests and specialisms - to secure work.
+Many young people are finding it challenging to get through to the interview stages and a high proportion are having to accept lower-skilled roles, often outside their interests and specialisms - to secure work.
 This is often when frustration creeps in, limited growth and progression and poor mental health.
 Doing your research beforehand or creating an exciting strategy to secure work that showcasing you to stand out and motivates you to think outside the box needs to be an essential part of your job hunt.

 Whether it's a-level choices, apprenticeships, university, placements, navigating the recruitment journey or discovering yourself and building confidence - know that you are not alone.
 The first step is asking for help and making a change.